 Now, the readers may be asking ‘What makes his opinion so special?’
 Thoughts?

 Good question and I’ll respond with a bloody good answer.
-In truth, there is very little that separates me from the next human being.
-I’m just an average Joe; I’m awoken at 11am by my bloody alarm, then serves myself toast and caviar, before bathing in the finest scented oils that Milan has to offer.
-Once midday strikes I’m ready to nit-pick all art that comes my way.
+In truth, there is very little that seperates me from the next human being.
+I’m just an average Joe; I arise nice and early at 11am by my bloody alarm, then serve myself toast and caviar, before bathing in the finest scented-oils that Milan has to offer.
+Once midday strikes, I’m ready to nit-pick all art that comes my way.
 I often stare at a self-portrait whilst listening, just so I don’t lose sight of myself.
 You see, I’m just a normal man.

 What makes me eligible however, is that I’m an enthusiastic music fan (nerd, if you will) and possess a lyrical flair that most can only dream of.
 It would be such a shame to waste my talents as a writer and a critic.
 I know for a fact that the readers would be outraged if my keen intellect and advanced vocabulary were to suddenly go missing.
 There would be rioting in the streets, or at least that’s what I’ve been led to believe.
 A woman approached me the other day and this a direct quote of what she said: “Your reviews are the only thing that make me want to wake up in the morning.
 You could rival Dickens or Shakespeare with the writings you produce.”
 Her words, not mine.